oleg3790/SalesforceDataCollector/README.md

 For this app to work, is requires the following configuration variables:

 - `ConnectionStrings:default` - Default DB connection string
+- `Salesforce:ApiVersion` - Salesforce API version to use (default is 51.0)
 - `Salesforce:ClientId` - Salesforce connected app client Id
 - `Salesforce:User` - Salesforce username
 - `Salesforce:CertPrivateKey` - Salesforce connected app OAuth certificate private key encoded as a base 64 string (you can use an online tool to base 64 encode the private key, or run `base64 <privatekey>` from a bash shell)